• Skip to main content

 Do Ball Pythons Like Being Held: Final Thoughts

 Most ball pythons do not enjoy being handled.
 As a result, it is best to keep handling to a minimum.
-Ideally, only handle your snake when it is necessary, for instance when you want to clean the cage.
+Ideally, only handle your snake when it is necessary, for instance when you want to clean the cage or if you need to move them to a different cage for breeding.

 If you do handle it at other times, keep handling time short.
 Of course, you may end up with a snake that enjoys being handled.
 If that is the case, hold your snake as much as it wants.